 The UCPD is the starting point for most collision investigators and covers the fundamentals used in collision investigation.

-The first 60 credits Collision Fundamentals (1, 2 and 3) and Collision Case Studies look at the basic reconstruction tools including vehicles under emergency braking, simple time and distance calculations, the effects of gradient and slope, critical speed, limited visibility, collinear momentum, simple pedestrian collisions and relative motion problems.
+The first 60 credits Collision Fundamentals (1, 2 and 3) and Collision Case Studies look at the basic reconstruction tools including vehicles under emergency braking, simple time and distance calculations, the effects of gradient and slope, critical speed, limited visibility, collinear momentum, simple pedestrian collisions, relative motion problems and an introduction to perception and brake response times.

 An introduction to the collision scene including on-scene vehicle examination, scene recording using notes and photography are included.